Fénykép készítésének helye:OpoleFénykép készítésének éve:1941Ország neve a fénykép készültekor:PolandOrszág neve ma::Poland

 Apart from these letters, my father also sent photos from Opole ghetto.
 Opole was a village that had been sealed off.
 Jews who lived there weren't allowed to leave, and more and more Jews arrived.
 There were a bakery, a butcher's shop, a barber's shop, restaurants and a photo shop, just like in any normal village.
 However, nothing could be brought into the ghetto, so food soon became extremely expensive, and my parents' depended on help from their relatives in Vienna.
 It must have been very important to my father, to have life in the ghetto captured on film.
 The Jewish photographer took pictures of everything my father told him to capture on film.
 My father inscribed things on some of the pictures and sent them to Vienna.

 In his letters to his relatives my father expressed both his thanks for all the parcels they sent to him and my mother, and his fear of an uncertain future.
-In a letter from 1st April 1941 he wrote:
+My father wrote about the mass accommodation in the ghetto: